naina-sriv/soliditySmartContractDev_cyfrinUpraft/README.md

 # soliditySmartContractDev_cyfrinUpraft
-notes and code learned from the course
+notes and code learned from the course.
+CURRENTLY: SOLIDITY